ivy-llc/ivy/docs/overview/background/standardization.rst

 ----------------------------

-When considering this rather funny comic strip, it’s easy to question the feasibility of standardization in this ML space.
+When considering this rather funny comic strip, it's easy to question the feasibility of standardization in this ML space.
 However, there is a very important difference in the case of Ivy.
-Unlike `A/C Chargers <https://en.wikipedia.org/wiki/AC_adapter#Problems>`_, `Character Encodings <https://en.wikipedia.org/wiki/Character_encoding>`_ and `Instant Messaging <https://en.wikipedia.org/wiki/Comparison_of_instant_messaging_protocols>`_ where it’s very much one standard **or** the other, with Ivy this is not the case.
+Unlike `A/C Chargers <https://en.wikipedia.org/wiki/AC_adapter#Problems>`_, `Character Encodings <https://en.wikipedia.org/wiki/Character_encoding>`_ and `Instant Messaging <https://en.wikipedia.org/wiki/Comparison_of_instant_messaging_protocols>`_ where it's very much one standard **or** the other, with Ivy this is not the case.

 While Ivy does adhere to the `Python Array API Standard <https://data-apis.org/array-api/latest/>`_, **Ivy does not mandate adoption of the standard**.
 Ivy is entirely complimentary to existing frameworks, each of which can and will continue to have their own syntax and call signatures.